 By the time of Philp (1982), however, the frequency of the plant had evidently diminished considerably and it was assessed as rather local in arable fields on sandy soil.
 It was also found at times on disturbed motorway verges, such as parts of the then recently constructed M20 motorway.
-Much of the M20 tracks the sand of the Folkestone Beds and the 1971-80 distribution largely follows a similar pattern.
+Much pattern.
 The 28 tetrads of the 1971-80 survey, however, had diminished to 12 tetrads by the 1991-2005 survey (Philp, 2010), when the species was considered scarce.
 Mapping for the latter survey is given here by kind permission of the late Eric Philp and the Kent Field Club.
 Except for a concentration in TQ65 and 75 (west of Aylesford), there was no particular distribution pattern, other than an avoidance of Wealden clay.